 A Tummy Tuck generally can last for many years.
-If there are no large weight gains and no pregnancies post Tummy Tuck then the changes can generally be permanent.
+If there are no large weight gains and no pregnancies post-Tummy Tuck then the changes can generally be permanent.

 What can I expect post-surgery?

 You are usually able to walk immediately after surgery and it is in fact encouraged to do so a number of times per day.
-However, at first you may not be able to stand up straight and may need to walk with a bent back.
-The reason is because the skin of the abdomen will be quite tight and you are usually instructed to remain bent over at least 45 degrees for the first 4 – 5 days after surgery.
+However, at first, you may not be able to stand up straight and may need to walk with a bent back.
+The reason is that the skin of the abdomen will be quite tight and you are usually instructed to remain bent over at least 45 degrees for the first 4 – 5 days after surgery.